Turf Fungicide Mode of Action Table

 Here’s what each column represents:

-• FRAC Resistance Group: Fungicides are put into Groups or classes based on their modes of action;
+• FRAC Resistance Group: Fungicides are put into Groups or classes based on their modes of action.

-• Fungicide active ingredient: What is actually in it;
+• Fungicide active ingredient: What it contains.

-• Product name: Lists some examples of common turf fungicides;
+• Product name: Lists some examples of common turf fungicides.

-4. Determine target disease:
+4. Determine Target Disease.

-5. Choose the appropriate group or class:
+5. Choose the appropriate Group or Class.

-6. Rotate fungicides:
+6. Rotate Fungicides.

 It is crucial to rotate fungicides with different modes of action to prevent fungal resistance.
-Refer to the mode of action column to select a fungicide from a different group or class for future applications.
+Refer to the mode of action column to select a fungicide from a different group or class for future use.

-7. Follow the label:
+7. Follow the Label:

-8. Monitor and assess efficacy:
+8. Monitor and Assess Efficacy:

-Fungicide Resistance management plan for turf.
+Fungicide Resistance Management for Turf.

 Turf diseases vary in how susceptible they are to resistance.
-High risk turfgrass diseases include dollar spot; grey leaf spot, anthracnose and Pythium blight.
+High risk turf grass diseases include dollar spot, grey leaf spot, anthracnose and Pythium blight.

 In the US dollar spot resistance to Iprodione and the DMI fungicides was first seen in 1980’s and 1990’s.
 Resistance was first reported to boscalid in 2018.

-Resistance is also seen with anthracnose (azoxystrobin and thiophanate methyl; gray leaf spot (azoxystrobin and theoretical cross resistance to all QoI/strobilurin’s , and possibly thiophanate-methyl) and Pythium blight targeted by metalaxyl and mefenoxam.
+• Gray leaf spot (azoxystrobin and theoretical cross resistance to all QoI/strobilurin’s), and possibly thiophanate-methyl) and

-Preventive applications of fungicides are most effective when you use different FRAC groups (i.e., modes of action) to deal with high risk diseases such as dollar spot, gray leaf spot and anthracnose.
+Preventive applications of fungicides are effective when you use different FRAC groups (i.e., modes of action) to deal with high risk diseases such as dollar spot, gray leaf spot and anthracnose.

 Curative sprays should include two different modes of action (see FRAC Codes).